 Seasonal menus: Build anticipation before launch with ingredient spotlights and chef interviews.
 Document the development process and share the story behind new dishes.

 Holiday periods: Create themed content for Christmas parties, Valentine's dinners, or Easter celebrations.
-Start promoting early, as people book special occasions well in advance.
+Start promoting early, since people book special occasions well in advance.

-Local events: Capitalise on nearby festivals, sporting events, or cultural happenings.
+Local events: Make the most of nearby festivals, sporting events, or cultural happenings.
 If Wimbledon's on, showcase your Pimm's and strawberries.
-During London Fashion Week, highlight your sophisticated atmosphere perfect for industry networking.
+During London Fashion Week, highlight your sophisticated atmosphere, perfect for industry networking.

 Measuring Content Performance

 Track metrics that matter to your business goals.
 Engagement rates matter, but bookings and revenue matter more.
-Use platform analytics alongside booking systems to identify which content types drive actual business.
+Use platform analytics alongside your booking systems to see which content types drive real business.

-Monitor hashtag performance, save rates, and shares—these indicate content resonating with your audience.
-High save rates on recipe videos might suggest launching a cookbook or cooking class programme.
+Monitor hashtag performance, save rates, and shares.
+These show content that resonates with your audience.
+High save rates on recipe videos might point to launching a cookbook or cooking class programme.

-Set up Google Analytics UTM codes for social media links to track how social content drives website traffic and conversions.
+Set up Google Analytics UTM codes for social media links.
+They track how social content drives website traffic and conversions.
 This data helps justify your content marketing investment and guides future strategy.

 Conclusion

-Effective content creation for hospitality businesses requires consistency, authenticity, and a deep understanding of your audience's desires.
+Effective content creation for hospitality businesses takes consistency, authenticity, and a deep understanding of what your audience wants.
 Focus on high-quality visuals, genuine storytelling, and platform-appropriate strategies.
-Remember, you're not just selling food or accommodation—you're selling experiences, memories, and emotions.
+Remember, you're not just selling food or accommodation.
+You're selling experiences, memories, and emotions.

-Start with one or two platforms and master them before expanding.
-Consistent, quality content on fewer platforms outperforms sporadic posting across multiple channels.
-Your hospitality business has unique stories to tell—now you know how to tell them effectively.
+Start with one or two platforms and master them before you expand.
+Consistent, quality content on fewer platforms beats sporadic posting across many channels.
+Your hospitality business has unique stories to tell.
+Now you know how to tell them well.

 Lewis Banks